Creating and Running Angular Projects in ServBay

 orng serve

 .
 What should I do?
-A: This usually means Angular CLI wasn’t properly installed or isn’t in your system’s PATH.
-Make sure you have globally installed@angular/cli
+A: This means that Angular CLI is either not installed or not included in your system PATH.
+Ensure you've installed@angular/cli

-) and that the ServBay Node.js environment is correctly set in your PATH.
-Try restarting your terminal or ServBay if needed. - Q:
+), and that ServBay's Node.js environment is properly configured in PATH.
+Try restarting your terminal or ServBay. - Q:

 ng serve

-fails to start because the port is in use.
-What should I do?
-A: The port you specified (such as 8585) is already used by another process.
-Either pick a different, free port withng serve --port 8586
+fails to start and says the port is already in use—what now?
+A: The port you tried (e.g., 8585) is occupied by another process.
+Use the--port

-, and update the ServBay reverse proxy configuration accordingly. - Q: I configured a ServBay site, but the page fails to load when I access the domain.
-What’s wrong?
-A: Please check the following:
+, and update the ServBay site reverse proxy configuration accordingly. - Q: My ServBay site is configured, but accessing the domain fails to load the page—why?
+A: Check the following:

 - Make sure ServBay is running.